 Publication number: 20140360883

 Carbon Dioxide Reduction Device and Method for Reducing Carbon Dioxide

 Publication number: 20150218719

-Kazuhiro Ohkawa is a Professor of Electrical Engineering (EE) and Principal Investigator of the Energy Conversion Devices and Materials (ECO Devices) Laboratory.
+Kazuhiro Ohkawa is a Professor of Electrical and Computer Engineering (ECE) and Principal Investigator of the Energy Conversion Devices and Materials (ECO Devices) Laboratory.
 His research projects are clean energy generation such as solar hydrogen and artificial photosynthesis by using semiconductors, energy-saving devices such as LEDs and laser diodes.
 His key technology is the original MOVPE method.

 Education and early career

 Ohkawa majored in Physics during bachelor and master courses.
 He holds a Ph.D. in Science from the University of Tokyo in the fields of MBE-grown ZnSe and their blue LEDs.
 He was a senior research staff at Panasonic Ltd, a professor of Physics at the University of Bremen, Germany, and a professor of Applied Physics at Tokyo University of Science.